dllllb/ptls-experiments/README.md

-Experiments on public dastasets for `pytorch-lifestream` library
+Experiments on public datasets for `pytorch-lifestream` library

 # Setup and test using pipenv